- What is the most secure and legal way to trade binary options and spreads in the US or globally?

 As a Nadex member, you are guaranteed that your funds are held in segregated bank accounts in accordance with CFTC regulations.
 "Segregated" means that your money is never mixed with Nadex's money.
 It is in a separate account from which you can withdraw funds as you wish.
 The only restriction is a brief waiting period after your first deposit.
 The government requires banks and financial firms like Nadex to have a waiting period as part of its effort to combat money-laundering.
 But your funds are held securely during that time.

-Nadex holds all member accounts in top-tier U.S. banks such as BMO Harris and Fifth Third.
+Nadex holds all member funds in top-tier U.S. banks such as BMO Harris and Fifth Third.
 How secure is that?
 Their offices in downtown Chicago are just a short walk from our offices at 200 West Jackson Blvd.
-We're a real company in a well-known building next to the Sears (Willis) Tower.
+We're a real company in a well-known building close to the Sears (Willis) Tower.
 Nadex is about as easy to find as it gets.
 When it comes time to make a withdrawal, your money will be available.
 We guarantee it and US law requires it.

 Who is on the other side of your trade?